creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-03-Swin-Transformer.md

   ![](/collections/images/Swin-Transformer/transformer-block.jpg)

+> In this figure LN stands for Layer Normalization

 * The self-attention is computed within local windows.
 The windows are arranged to evenly partition the image in a non-overlapping manner.